By Sarah Parker Ward

 It’s arguably one of the most exciting and terrifying times of your life – you’re expecting!
 Before you know it, you’ll be one of the roughly 4 million parents completely responsible for another brand new, living, breathing, beautiful tiny human this year.

-And while you’re likely doing everything you can to prepare, including accepting advice – solicited or otherwise - from the butcher, the baker, and everyone else under the candle maker’s sun, the truth is that there really is no full preparation for the three-ring circus known as parenthood.
-Nevertheless, there are some steps you can take to move things in the right direction and relieve some of the anxiety you may be feeling about the awesome life changes heading your way.
+And while you’re likely doing everything you can to prepare, including accepting advice – solicited or otherwise -- from the butcher, the baker, and everyone else under the candlestick-maker’s sun, the truth is that there really is no full preparation for the three-ring circus of parenthood.
+We talked to Kelly McDermott, a certified nurse and midwife, for a few of her tips to help move things in the right direction and relieve some of the anxiety you may be feeling about the awesome life changes heading your way.
+Here's what she suggests.

-First and foremost, find your people.
+- Find your people.
 For first timers, it’s hard – if not impossible – to imagine that your circle of friends is going to change.
 But, it’s true.
 Non-parent friends won’t be able to relate to what you’re going through, nor will they be able to provide a playmate counterpart for your impending bundle.
-So take the time to actively seek out other expecting parents with similar values at your birthing classes, prenatal exercise groups, or just while out and about.
+So take the time to actively seek out other expecting parents with similar values at your birthing classes, prenatal exercise groups, or social occasions.

-Be sure to eat healthy – if you’re breastfeeding you need at least an extra 500 calories a day - and return to exercise slowly.
+- Treat yourself with care.
+Be sure to eat healthy – if you’re breastfeeding you'll need at least an extra 500 calories a day – and return to exercise slowly.
 Remember that if you’re feeling woeful, you’re not alone!
 Approximately eight out of every 10 women experience “baby blues.”
 So reach out to a fellow mom or your healthcare provider to talk about what you’re going through.

 All told, while there’s no real preparation for the incredible journey you’re about to embark on, there are two universal truths that you do have in your corner: there’s no one right way to go about it, and you were made to succeed.
 We’re cheering for you!